ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-Inter-service-communication.md

     @RequestLine("GET /auth")
     @Headers({"Authorization: {token}", "Accept: application/hal+json"})
     boolean isValid(@Param("token") String token);
+}
 {% endhighlight %}
-* `@RequestLine`: is defining which verb and which uri path you are communicating to.
+* `@RequestLine`: is defining which verb and which URI path you are communicating to.
 * `@Headers`: is defining the request headers that come with the request.

 # The builder
-OpenFeign provides us with a builder like pattern for our clients.
+OpenFeign provides us with a builder-like pattern for our clients.
 When we want to customize, we just add our own customization to the builder.
 To see the builder at work, let's create a bean of our client and return a Feign builder.
 It's important to let the builder know which interface he has to target for communication.
 The second parameter is most likely the base url where all the requests begin.
-Get your urls from the yml or properties file with the help of `@Value`.
+Get your URLs from the yml or properties file with the help of `@Value`.

 {% highlight java %}